strokinmasi/algorithm_visualizer/DEVLOG.md

 - finished implementing wall functionality
 - finished introducing grid cleanup
 - replaced grid rows and columns with x-axis and y-axis

+### LOG 10 : August 14th

+Notes/

+Quick one, managed to introduce click and drag node placement, making it easier to draw walls rather than having to individually click on each node.
+Now you can just click and drag and paint your walls.
+Suprisingly easier than I expected, just some simple onMouse synthetic react events.

+Acheived/

+- implemented click and drag node placement